ibm-cloud-docs/secrets-manager/framework/ha-dr.md

-The following check list associated with each feature can help you create and practice your plan.
+The following checklist associated with each feature can help you create and practice your plan.

 - Rotation
    - Create a test resource instance and practice rotating secrets versions and restoring a secret version.